tripasect/vajehyab-for-alfred/README.md

+- Press ⌘Y for Quick Looking the web page of the entry
+- Press Enter to copy the definition

 The python interpreter and all the dependencies are packaged along with the workflow so it's kind of a super large file (10MB) for a workflow like this.
 But it's hassle-free.